YJRenK9/MC-Code-Gallery/README.md

       + its href should be index.html
       + its class should be centerElement

-### Part 3: CSS (style.css)

-By finishing Part 3, you have incorporated the Minecraft aesthetic to your website :)

 ### Part 3A: 1st JavaScript File (variables.js)

   1. add variables.js to index.html by doing the following inside the end of the ```<body>``` tag: